Last updated 14 January 2019

 - materially altered (e.g. alterations to the name of the payee and the amount of the cheque)

 - subject to a court order prohibiting the bank from paying out on the bank cheque.

 What this means is that a bank cheque is not the same as cash.
 A bank cheque is marked ‘Not Negotiable’, which means that, unlike cash, if a person steals the cheque and gives it to someone else in exchange for something of value, the person who receives the cheque is not entitled to keep the proceeds of the cheque even when they are unaware that the cheque was stolen.

 Problems with cheques

 If a customer has a problem with a cheque, they should contact their bank.
-If the bank does not resolve the problem, they can complain to the Financial Ombudsman Service.
+If the bank does not resolve the problem, they can complain to the Australian Financial Complaints Authority.